Common ADHD Interventions

 Pharmaceutical options

-For some people, medication can be one of the most critical components of their treatment plan.
-ADHD medication can improve disruptive symptoms and help the person lead a more functional and comfortable life.
+For some people, medication is a part of the treatment plan for ADHD.
+ADHD medication may improve disruptive symptoms and help an individual build a more functional and comfortable life.
 The two main types of ADHD medications are central nervous system (CNS) stimulants and nonstimulants.

 CNS stimulants

 CNS Stimulants are the most frequently prescribed class of medication for ADHD, and they increase the amount of dopamine and norepinephrine that the brain releases.
-Since ADHD involves an impaired ability to naturally produce and process these brain hormones, medications that help supplement them have the potential help those with ADHD a great deal, though the exact type of medication and dosage needs to be worked out to achieve the greatest results.
+Since ADHD involves an impaired ability to naturally produce and process these neurotransmitters, medications that supplement them have the potential to help those with ADHD manage symptoms, though the exact type of medication and dosage is recommended by one’s prescribing doctor.

-When stimulant medications don’t work or produce unwanted side effects, doctors may prescribe nonstimulant drugs.
-Sometimes, they are also used along with stimulants to improve their effect.
+When stimulant medications don’t work or produce unwanted side effects or when a doctor or client doesn’t want to use stimulants, doctors may prescribe non-stimulant medications.
+In some cases, the medications may be used in conjunction with stimulants to improve their effect.
 Your doctor may be able to tell you which medication is most appropriate for you, if any.
-Non stimulants for ADHD have been shown to improve:
+Non-stimulants for ADHD have been shown to improve:

 • Overall ADHD symptoms